gozepolat/gozepolat.github.io/_tabs/about.md

 # Who am I?

 I am a researcher, engineer, and entrepreneur focusing on deep learning.
 I am interested in fundamental research in deep learning, physics, and pure math.
-After receiving my PhD, I have decided to build my own start up as a technical founder.
+After receiving my Ph.D., I have decided to build my own start up as a technical founder.

 ## Research

 Strong fundamental research can introduce widely useful concepts.
 Some of my recent research interests are as follows:

-- AI
+- artificial intelligence (AI),
-- deep learning,
+- deep learning (DL),
 - abstract algebra,
 - information theory,
 - statistical mechanics.

-My [Ph.D. thesis](https://open.metu.edu.tr/bitstream/handle/11511/104170/index.pdf) focused on graph based analysis and comparison of deep learning models.
-I have a peer reviewed [publication](https://iopscience.iop.org/article/10.1088/2632-2153/acc713) that introduces a new methodology to rank DL models in terms of estimated performance _without any training_.
+My [Ph.D. thesis](https://open.metu.edu.tr/bitstream/handle/11511/104170/index.pdf) focused on graph based analysis and comparison of DL models.
+I have a peer reviewed [publication](https://iopscience.iop.org/article/10.1088/2632-2153/acc713) that introduces a [new methodology]({{site.baseurl}}/research) to rank DL models in terms of estimated performance _without any training_.

 During my Ph.D.
 I also dabbled in genetic algorithms.
 I was particularly interested in treating the model architecture as genotype and sharing parameters across different models.
 This led to a PyTorch based library, [Revolver](https://github.com/gozepolat/revolver) that allowed neural architecture search (NAS) using genetic operators while reusing model components.
+For my [master's thesis](https://open.metu.edu.tr/handle/11511/21919) I was interested in genetic algorithms as well.
+I studied the cellular organization in the retina, focusing on modeling cell-cell interactions and self organization.

 ## Work culture that works